 - Either drag and drop the file that you want to upload, or

-- Click on ‘Select Files’ button to browse through your computer and upload it.
+- Click on the ‘Select Files’ button to browse through your computer and upload it.

-- It will take a few seconds to successfully upload.
+- It will take a few seconds to upload successfully.

 You can access these images whenever you want to via the WordPress Media Library.
-You just need to click on the Media menu on your WordPress Dashboard.
+You need to click on the media menu on your WordPress Dashboard.
 This library acts as a store for all the media items you upload on WordPress.